kuxala/kuxala/README.md

 - 👋 Hi, I’m @kuxala
 - 👀 I’m interested in A.I.
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m currently learning WEB
-- 📫 How to reach me cyberdna12@gmail.com
+- 📫 How to reach me info@kuxala.me

 <!---
 kuxala/kuxala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.